Visual Snow Syndrome

 The exact cause of Visual Snow is still unknown.
-Research indicates a probable connection between hyperactivity in the visual cortex of the brain and the origin of this syndrome.
-Moreover, Visual Snow is a neurological (brain-related) condition, not ophthalmological (related to the eyes) in nature.
-It is a brain-processing issue unrelated to the structural integrity of the eyes.
+However, research indicates there is a probable connection between hyperactivity in the visual cortex of the brain and the origin of this syndrome.
+Moreover, it is a neurological (brain-related) condition, not ophthalmological (related to the eyes) in nature.
+Visual Snow is a brain-processing issue that affects an individual’s eyesight, but it is unrelated to the structural integrity of the eyes.

-The diagnosis of Visual Snow Syndrome is difficult because although it affects the eyes, ophthalmologic/optometric examinations typically yield “normal” results.
+The diagnosis of Visual Snow Syndrome is typically difficult because although it affects the eyes, ophthalmologic/optometric examinations typically yield “normal” results.
+Neuro-ophthalmologists are typically more equipped to address this condition.
 There is not yet an evidence-based treatment or current cure available for Visual Snow.

 - Snow-like dots all over the field of vision

 - Small floating objects or flashes of light

 - Continuing to see an image after it is no longer in the field of vision (Palinopsia)